ibearye/multipart-uploader/README.md

 3. `params?: Object` - request params, is key-value Object, default is `{}` while missing;
 4. `data?: any` - request data, default is `null` while missing.

-for a further understandding, here is the builtin `customCheck` function:
+for a further understandding, here is the builtin `customCheckRequest` function:

 ```javascript
 function(params) {